 Yesterday morning, we went to see their new house, with me going to lunch with Greg, Camille, and my three grandchildren while Tom desperately needed a nap and returned to the hotel.
 Greg dropped me off back at the hotel by 2:30 pm, so Tom and I could head to Anoka for happy hour and dinner with his siblings and other family members.
 Again, we had a great time.

 As for the hotel, at first, we were sorely disappointed and considered moving to a different location.
-It reminded both of us of an apartment building we may have lived in, in the ’70s or earlier.
-When the WiFi didn’t work in our suite, and I had to call technical support, we seriously considered leaving.
-There was no way we could be in a hotel without strong working WiFi.
+It reminded us of an apartment building we may have lived in, in the ’70s or earlier.
+We seriously considered leaving when the WiFi didn’t work in our suite, and I had to call technical support.
+There was no way we could be in a hotel without working solid WiFi.

 The location is very convenient for us, somewhat centrally located for both families.
 We have a partial living room, good air-con, a full kitchen, and an adequate bathroom.
 Parking is right outside the main door.
 It will be fine for us for the remaining 13 days until we leave on the road trip for Milwaukee, Wisconsin, to see Tom’s sister Betty, the retired nun in a nursing home.

 With the shortage of workers in most commercial situations, the Marriott hotel had stopped daily maid service.
 Of course, this is all due to Covid-19, the same scenario I experienced at Target.
 Not enough employees and lots and lots of empty shelves, something I’d never seen at a Target store.
-The remaining stores in the Eden Prairie Mall, a few blocks from here, don’t open until 11:00 am due to a lack of staff and shoppers due to Covid-19.
+A few blocks from here, the remaining stores in the Eden Prairie Mall don’t open until 11:00 am due to a lack of staff and shoppers due to Covid-19.

 Friend Linda texted this morning to say that South Africa’s President Cyril Ramaphosa will do another speech on Sunday night, called a “family meeting.”
 Cases of Covid-19 are still rising after the newest lockdown, and we’re anticipating that more lockdown measures may be instituted.
 We’re hoping, closing of the borders won’t be included.